sarahwie/sarahwie.github.io/index.md

 ---

 Welcome to my personal site!
 I am a postdoctoral researcher at the [Allen Institute for AI](https://allenai.org/), or AI2 for short, working on the [Aristo](https://allenai.org/aristo) team.
 I am also affiliated with Prof. [Hanna Hajishirzi's group](https://h2lab.cs.washington.edu/) at the University of Washington.
-I received my PhD from Georgia Tech in 2022, advised by Prof. [Mark Riedl](https://eilab-gt.github.io).
+I received my PhD from Georgia Tech, advised by Prof. [Mark Riedl](https://eilab-gt.github.io), during which I spent time at Google, Sutter Health, and AI2.

 ### [CV]({{ site.url }}/website_cv.pdf) (last updated 11/10/23)